 4. Share to Groups and Personal Page

-Once you make your Facebook business page post, share it with your personal Facebook page and any groups you are apart of that would be accepting of your posts.
+Once you make your Facebook business page post, share it with your personal Facebook page and any groups you are a part of that would be accepting of your posts.
 Also, ask friends and fellow agents to share your post early and often.
 The faster you get engagement on your post, the more Facebook will organically show your post to others.

 5. Reach Ad

-Utilize Facebook's Ad Manager or boost the facebook post you just created.
-I use the "Reach" objective so that my listing can be in front of the most amount of people for the least cost.
+Utilize Facebook’s Ad Manager or boost the Facebook post you just created.
+I use the “Reach” objective so that my listing can be in front of the most amount of people for the least cost.
 I typically spend around $5 per day for each of my listings.
-My target audience is a 15-mile radius around the property that are usually in the age range that can most likely afford the home.
+My target audience is a 15-mile radius around the property that is usually in the age range that can most likely afford the home.
 Lastly, I make sure only to check the box on placement for the Facebook feed.

 Be sure to maximize hashtag usage on Instagram.
 You can use up to 30 hashtags for each post.
-I usually target hashtags like #sanantoniorealestate, #sanantoniorealtor, #homesforsaleinsanantonio, etc. I like to use flick.tech to find relevant hashtags that are filtered for my reach on Instgram.
+I usually target hashtags like #sanantoniorealestate, #sanantoniorealtor, #homesforsaleinsanantonio, etc. I like to use flick.tech to find relevant hashtags that are filtered for my reach on Instagram.

 7. Send to Email List